Columbus Fury

 The Columbus Fury are a women's professional indoor volleyball team based in Columbus, Ohio, that competes in Major League Volleyball (MLV).
 The Fury began play in the league's inaugural 2024 season.
 The team plays their home games at Nationwide Arena.

 History

 On February 17, 2023, it was announced that Columbus would be one of the cities to get a Pro Volleyball Federation franchise for the league's inaugural season.
 The Fury name, logo and colors were unveiled on April 12.

-On November 13, 2023, it was announced that Cincinnati Bengals quarterback Joe Burrow, his father Jim Burrow and mother Robin Burrow were joining the Fury's ownership group.
+On November 13, 2023, it was announced that Cincinnati Bengals quarterback Joe Burrow, his father Jim Burrow and mother, Robin Burrow, was joining the Fury's ownership group.
+In March 2026, the team was acquired by Andrea Mitchell and Andy Sandler, who is in the ownership group of the Tampa Bay Rays and several minor league baseball teams.

 Roster

-Current as of April 20, 2025.
+Current as of January 31, 2026.